codahale/veil/docs/src/design/pbenc.md

 For each iteration of the balloon hashing algorithm, given a counter $C$, input blocks $(B_L, B_R)$, and an output block
-$B_O$, the counter is encoded as a little-endian 64-bit integer and absorbed, the blocks are absorbed left-to-right, and the output block is filled with hash output:
+$B_O$, the counter is encoded as a little-endian 64-bit integer and absorbed, the blocks are absorbed left-to-right, and the output block is filled with duplex output:

 $$
 \text{Absorb}(\text{U64}_{LE}(C)) \\